There are many people out there who do not believe in Reverse Mortgages in Canada.

 Generally speaking, people are scared by things that confuse them.

-This is why I wrote our free guide – to try and educate people about CHIP reverse mortgages in Canada.
+This is why I wrote our free guide – to try and educate people about reverse mortgages in Canada (if you haven’t already, start by downloading a copy of our free guide to reverse mortgages.

 I, too, once feared reverse mortgages because I didn’t understand them.